brettinternet/homeops/README.md

 #### Check disks

-Use [badblocks](https://wiki.archlinux.org/index.php/Badblocks) to check the status of new disks.
+Here's a handy script to automatically test disks with [badblocks](https://wiki.archlinux.org/index.php/Badblocks) and SMART: [Spearfoot/disk-burnin-and-testing](https://github.com/Spearfoot/disk-burnin-and-testing).

-This command will take a long time for larger drives, but it's worth it to be thorough before determining whether to make a return.
+Testing disks takes a long time for larger drives, but it's worth it to be thorough before determining whether to make a return.
 This is a destructive test, so it's probably best to use `/dev/disk/by-id` to be certain you're targeting the correct drive.

-Use `tune2fs -l <partition>` as the root user to identify the block size.
+Use `tune2fs -l <partition>` to identify the block size.

 ```sh
 sudo badblocks -wsv -b 4096 /dev/sda > sda_badblocks.txt